Your Guide to Theft Charges by Theft Lawyers in Calgary

 The availability and strength of any defence depends entirely on the specific facts of your case.
-Our lawyers have significant experience assessing the availability and strengths of various potential defences in theft cases, and presenting any and all available defences to the Court at trial.
-Even if you believe that you will be found guilty, it is important that you obtain a legal opinion about defences that may be available to you.
+Our lawyers have significant experience assessing potential defences in theft cases and presenting any and all available defences to the Court at trial.
+Even if you believe that you will be found guilty, it is important that you obtain a legal opinion about the defences that may be available to you.

 How can I help defend theft charges in Calgary?

 If you have been charged with theft in Calgary, the following can help your lawyer build a strong defence:

 - Providing your lawyer with a detailed statement about what happened;